-126. OHCHR publishes a series of human rights fact sheets on a range of human rights issues, which include individual fact sheets on each of the human rights treaties, setting out in accessible language the provisions of the treaty and the work of its treaty body.
+- 125. OHCHR publishes a series of human rights fact sheets on a range of human rights issues, which include individual fact sheets on each of the human rights treaties, setting out in accessible language the provisions of the treaty and the work of its treaty body.
 These were supplemented in 2005 by a fact sheet on the "United Nations Human Rights Treaty System," which provides an overview of the seven core treaties and the seven human rights treaty bodies.
-A full list of fact sheets is available on the OHCHR web site, as well as the fact sheets themselves, in Portable Document Format (PDF).

-- 127. OHCHR regional offices have also published compilations of the concluding observations relating to States parties while as CD-Rom, compiling the past concluding observations and summary records of CEDAW, was produced in 2007 by the Division for the Advancement of Women to mark the Committee's twenty-fifth anniversary. - 128.
+A full list of fact sheets is available on the OHCHR web site, as well as the fact sheets themselves, in Portable Document Format (PDF). - 126.
+OHCHR regional offices have also published compilations of the concluding observations relating to States parties while as CD-Rom, compiling the past concluding observations and summary records of CEDAW, was produced in 2007 by the Division for the Advancement of Women to mark the Committee's twenty-fifth anniversary. - 127.
 A DVD which includes a short film on the treaty body system and the main human rights instruments and which is available in English, French and Spanish was produced by OHCHR.
+The DVD is currently being updated and will be translated into all UN working languages.